abra-code/replay/README.md

              cause a wrong skip.
 Use --cache-memo-refresh (or off) when inputs are rewritten with restored modification times.

+  The sidecar is two files: the index, and a small append-only journal beside it.
+A run that changes nothing writes neither.
+A run that changes a few files appends only those records to the journal, so an incremental build does not rewrite an index that may be tens of megabytes.
+The first run whose changes no longer fit the journal folds it back into the index and clears it, which is also when entries no recent run has mentioned are evicted.
+Every journal batch carries its own checksum, so a batch left half-written by a crash costs that batch and nothing else.

   --dry-run reads the sidecar and never writes it, so a dry run leaves the memo byte-identical.
 With "xattr" the memoization is turned off for the run instead: that backend has no read-only mode, so any file that missed would have its record written (and a read-only file briefly chmod-ed) as part of the